sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 ```

 I hope that you have enjoyed that introduction to Reactive programming in Java with Reactor.
-In you have any question, don't hesitate to contact me on [Twitter](https://www.twitter.com/sbegaudeau)
+If you have any questions, don't hesitate to contact me on [Twitter](https://www.twitter.com/sbegaudeau)